-'''

--Dvbroker.sm.pstorePath=<path> -
+-Dvbroker.sm.pstorePath=<path> -Dvbroker.sm.configName=<name>

-Dvbroker.sm.configName=<name>

-'''

-The path argument is not required.
-If you do not specify a path argument, see "Checking for the default path to persistent store files" on page 114 for information about how the Session Manager and the Session Manager Configuration Server check for the default path and profile set name.
+The <path> argument is not required.
+If you do not specify a <path> argument, see Checking for the default path to persistent store files for information about how the Session Manager and the Session Manager Configuration Server check for the default path and profile set name.